 He even coined a special word for it - ‘musturbation’ - to describe these inflexible demands.

-The trouble is, when we ‘should’ ourselves, our motivation is often based on a sense of obligation, rather than a genuine want or desire.
+The trouble is, when we ‘should’ ourselves, our motivation is often based on a sense of obligation or fear, rather than a genuine want or desire.
 The result can be exhausting, disempowering and self-defeating.

 So... how do you stop?

-Consciously and deliberately replace your demanding ‘should’ language with instructions that are more constructive.
+Consciously, deliberately, replace your demanding ‘should’ language with advice that is more constructive.

-Change your language in order to change your mindset.
+Change your language - and you’ll change your mindset.

 Step One: Replace the rigid demand with a softer alternative

-Identify the words ‘must’ / ‘should’ / ‘ought’ and replace them with words like ‘I’d like to’ / ‘I’d prefer’ / ‘it would be nice’.
+Identify the words ‘must’ / ‘should’ / ‘ought’ in what you're telling yourself, and replace them with words like ‘I’d like to’ / ‘I’d prefer’ / ‘it would be nice’.
 For example:

 Step Two: Add a get out clause